Want to learn more about the application process at KU Law? Explore our Admissions Frequently Asked Questions.

 An interview may also be a part of the admissions decision.
 Applicants may request an interview with the Admissions Committee, or the committee may request an interview with an applicant.
 Interviews may take place in person, by phone, or by videoconference, at the applicant’s convenience.

-What is KU Law’s policy on diversity in admissions?
+What is KU Law’s admissions policy?

 - Bilingual or multilingual abilities